swiftlang/swift-book/TSPL.docc/LanguageGuide/Protocols.md

 which you can use to specify a required superclass.

-Here's an example that combines two protocols called `Named` and `Aged` into a single protocol composition requirement on a function parameter:
+Here's an example that combines two protocols called `Named` and `Aged` into a single protocol composition type, and using that as a requirement on a function parameter:

 ```swift
 protocol Named {